chandiis/ePortfolio/README.md

 # ePortfolio
-My ePortfolio, as an M.Sc.
+This is my ePortfolio, as an M.Sc.
 Engineering student in Information Technology at KTH.
 This contains projects from my university to highlight what I have learnt and created.

 **Contact:** ckaur@kth.se